evanSpendlove/personal-website/content/featured/TodoJava/index.md

 showInProjects: true
 ---

 A full stack Java app with a JavaFX frontend and SQL backend.
 Create an account and log in to save your tasks.
 You can add, edit, delete and complete tasks with ease.
-There are multiple color schemes available.